Hong-Phuc/student-management-system/README.md

 # Student Management System

-> A desktop application for managing student data imported from Excel files.
-> Developed as a personal project for the *Specialized Project* course.
+> A modern desktop application designed to efficiently manage student data imported from Excel files.
+Equipped with a responsive interface, AI chatbot integration, and robust data security.
+Developed as part of the *Specialized Project* course.

 ## 📌 Features